 How do you get the best results from your workout program?
 Muscle gains require balance because balance is the language of your body.
 A good workout program calls for a pre-workout, workout, and post-workout plan.
 It also involves food, rest, and work.

-If you want bigger or more defined muscles that give you more speed, power, strength, or endurance, then that is what your workout program is for.
+If you want more significant or more defined muscles that give you more speed, power, strength, or endurance, that is what your workout program is for.
 Your workout program gives you the ability to determine how your body looks.
-The best workout programs involve resistant training because resistant training can build speed, power, strength, and endurance.
+The best workout programs involve resistance training because resistance training can build speed, power, strength, and endurance.

 Use your pre-workout to get significant results.

 The most important factors of your pre-workout program are your diet and sleep.
 Your food is how your body builds muscle and stores fat.
 Your body does not build muscle or store fat independently.
-Instead, you gain a mixture of muscle and fat during your bulk stage.
-The key is to create a higher percentage of muscle than fat stored.
+Instead, you gain strength and fat during your bulk stage.
+The key is to create a higher percentage of muscle than fat held.
 You should strive for an 80/20 ratio of muscle to fat.

 Use volume and recovery to get the results from your workout

 The most critical factors in any workout program are volume and recovery.
-Volume and recovery provide your body with the balance it needs to build muscle.
-Building muscle is a primitive action—the more weight you can lift, the bigger your muscles get.
-Nature built the volume principle on progressive overload.
+Volume and recovery give your body the balance it needs to build muscle.
+Building muscle is a basic action—the more weight you lift, your muscles get bigger.
+Nature created the volume principle on progressive overload.

 The goal is to lift heavier each week but not too heavy to prevent a quick recovery.
 Sets, reps, weight, and rest between sets play a factor in recovery time – along with your age, genetics, diet, sleep, and other activities.
 Building muscle is not magic; it’s science.
 There are no magic numbers that work for everyone, but you can use principles to get the results you are looking for.

-Compound lifts such as squats, bench press, deadlift, and shoulder press or better than isometric lifts such as curls, leg extensions, and leg curls.
+Compound lifts such as squats, bench presses, deadlifts, and shoulder presses or better than isometric lifts such as curls, leg extensions, and leg curls.
 Build your workout around compound activities to get results.
 The repetition range to build muscles is 6 to 10 repetitions.
 The weight and sets depend on your age and genetics.
 Older lifters can get away with one to two sets, while younger lifters need three sets to build muscle.

 Listen to your body; it will tell you what it can handle.
 Lifting to failure is an excellent way to listen to your body.
-If you reach failure in six to 10 repetitions, then that is ideal.
+That is ideal if you reach failure in six to 10 repetitions.
 If you fall short or exceed six to 10 reps, you lift too light or too heavy.
-Also, after a workout and during the next workout, muscle soreness is a way you can listen to your body to find the right amount of repetition, sets, weight, and rest to build muscle.
+Also, after a workout and during the next exercise, muscle soreness is a way to listen to your body to find the right amount of repetition, sets, weight, and rest to build muscle.

 Use your diet and rest to prevent your workout from sabotaging your results.

 The most important factors of a post-workout program are your diet and rest.
 Over-training is worse than under-training because it can lead to injury and prevent muscle growth.
 You should be able to recover from your workout in 48 hours when you work out correctly.
-If you cannot recover in 48 hours, you need to decrease your workout.
+You need to decrease your activity if you cannot recover in 48 hours.

 The last word on how to use your workout to get results